seiyria/Roguathia/README.md

 * Gems: random category, unidentifieable until the end of the game
 * Scrolls: only usable by players? (ie, not the characters in the dungeon)
 * Drop items on dungeon floor occasionally during generation
-* Traps in the dungeon
+* Traps in the dungeon (also implement levitation)
 * Deities